vmlaker/mpipe/doc/source/index.rst

 Welcome!
 ********

-|NAME| is a tiny Python module that lets you write multi-stage, multiprocess pipeline algorithms with remarkable ease.
+|NAME| is a tiny Python module -- a thin layer above the standard :mod:`multiprocessing` package -- that lets you write multi-stage, multi-processing pipeline algorithms with remarkable ease.
 Consider the following workflow:

 .. image:: tiny.png
    :align: center

 It's a two-stage pipeline that increments and doubles numbers, each stage concurrently running three workers.
-With |NAME|, here's one way to put it in code:
+Here's how you'd code it up using the :mod:`mpipe` module:

 .. literalinclude:: tiny.py